GESkunkworks/collectd-cloudwatch/README.md

 For example, the key in the identity document the key `imageId` would become `ImageId` in the dimensions file.

 If you update a dimension in the dimensions file collectd will need to be restarted.
+Setup.py must be ran in interactive mode.

 ### AWS account configuration
 The account configuration is optional for EC2 instances with IAM Role attached.
 By default the AWS account configuration file is expected to be stored in: `/opt/collectd-plugins/cloudwatch/config/.aws/credentials`.